ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 General introductions are only necessary if the topic is very obscure, for example, due to the regulation of a particular industry or the requirements of a particular company where you write your thesis.
 Any general introduction that provides a background should nonetheless be specific to your research and not exceed a short paragraph.
 Always avoid general statements, such as „GDP is an important economic variable“, from which the reader learns nothing.

 Literature
 ----------

 It is important that you place your own research in the literature.
 This serves a number of purposes.
-First, it is very unlikely that you have not used any results derived by other people, and you need to indicate what you have been building on.
+First, it is unlikely that you have not based your research on that of others, and you need to indicate what you have been building on.
 This is important as even the suspicion of plagiarism is damaging.
 Second, given that most readers will be aware of the existing literature, you need to emphasise what is new in your research.
 This is easier when discussing what has been done before.
 Any difference will then be your own work and you can then easily point out those differences.
 Third, academic readers can be impatient and will want to know early on that it is worthwhile reading your work.
 Pointing out the differences to the previous literature can help emphasise the importance of your work.

 From the above, it should be clear that your review of the literature needs to be tightly linked to your own research, which you explained at the beginning of